Aaron McDuffie Moore: Marriage and family

-In 1889, Dr. Moore married Cottie S. Dancy, niece of John C. Dancy, a leading African-American Republican in North Carolina.
-They had a family together.
+In 1889, Moore married Cottie S. Dancy, niece of John C. Dancy, a leading African-American Republican in North Carolina.
+They had a family together, including daughter Lyda Moore Merrick.

 Politics

 Moore became interested in politics and was nominated for the office of coroner of Durham County in 1888.
 However, his campaign was met with much resistance from the white community, as shown by coverage in the Durham Recorder: "White men of Durham, those who have any respect for the Anglo-Saxon race, will you fail your duty on the 6th of November?
 Will you allow Negro rule or a white man's government?"

-Dr. Moore was in a campaign marked by racial discrimination, as were many in those years.
-Whites were still struggling to maintain dominance; by the end of the century while in control of the state legislature, they passed a constitution that essentially disfranchised blacks, a situation that persisted until federal legislation of the mid-1960s to enforce constitutional rights for minorities.
+Moore was in a campaign marked by racial discrimination, as were many in those years.
+Euro-Americans were still trying to maintain dominance; by the end of the century while in control of the state legislature, they passed a constitution that essentially disfranchised blacks, a situation that persisted until federal legislation of the mid-1960s to enforce constitutional rights for minorities.
 Dismayed by the antagonism, Moore withdrew from the campaign and settled for supporting candidates who served the Durham community's interest.

 Self-help business enterprise

 Early involvement

-In 1895 Dr. Moore began to invest in new black-owned businesses, to enable the community to develop its own skilled educated class and provide jobs for them.
+In 1895 Moore began to invest in new black-owned businesses, to enable the community to develop its own skilled educated class and provide jobs for them.
 The Durham Drug Company was the first of his many ventures.
-The pharmacy gave young black pharmacists an opportunity to practice and served Durham's African-American community with dignity and excellence.
+The pharmacy gave young African-American pharmacists an opportunity to practice and served Durham's African-American community with dignity and excellence.
 While the pharmacy never made much of a profit, earning profits was not Moore's chief goal.
 Instead, he made his priority the provision of affordable drugs to the Negro community.
 He believed that the "Negro business movement" was a means to achieve racial self-fulfillment.
 He became involved in numerous other black business ventures in Durham following this maiden enterprise.
 Through this work, Moore established strong relationships with significant figures such as John Merrick, with whom he would later found the North Carolina Mutual Life Insurance Company.